sardell/cui-ng/directives/cui-dropdown/README.md

 ## Change Log 5/3/2016

 * We can now loop over an object's key value pairs, simply put that object in the `options` and use "key" or "value" in `return-value` or `display-value`.

+## Change Log 5/17/2016

+* Now using scope.$eval to parse return / display values.
+The only breaking change is that strings must now be passed wrapped in quotes within the display-value, return-value and default-option attributes.
+The benefit of adding this mechanism is that you can now concatenate strings and values within these, meaning you can do `display-value="'Question ' +  object.question"`, for example.